israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Returns a new Array Iterator object that contains the values for each index in the array.

     `Array.prototype[@@iterator]()`
+        Returns a new Array Iterator object that contains the values for each index in the array.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.